Echo-Peak/YT-media-controller/Readme.md

   the path of the .apk file downloaded and replace <apk path\> with it. e.g:
   `abd install C:\downloads\app-release-unsigned.apk`

-**Installing the browser extension**

-- After the app is installed.
-There is one more step that is needed.
-- In your browser of choice, must be chromium based, go to Settings > Extensions > Manage extensions and enable Developer mode
-- Click on "Load unpacked" and navigate to
-  `C:\Program Files (x86)\YTMediaController\BrowserExtension` and click Select
-  folder.

-**Linking mobile to host**

-- On the computer/host, Right-click on extension icon and select Configure Mobile plugin option
-- On your android phone, open the YTMediaController app and tap on the camera view-box to load the QR code scanner.
-- Point camera at the QR code thats displayed on the computer to link your phone.

 **Testing**

 - When all previous steps have been done, you should now be able to play/send any youtube link on your android device to the computer to be played without any ads / interruptions / tracking.
-- Open a browser and find a youtube video you want to try.
-Hold tap on the video to open the context menu and select share.
 - You should see YTMediaController as an option with the "Play video" as a action.
 Select on "Play video".
 - Watch as the video will be playing on the computer within a couple seconds.